kristinejin/slippy/README.md

 # 🌈 Slippy 🪐

-*Slippy is a simple implementation of the linux `sed` command developed in python*
+*Slippy is a simple implementation of the unix system command `sed` developed in python*

 Slippy works very similar as `sed` except... it is called slippy!